ibm-cloud-docs/appid/profiles.md

 ![{{site.data.keyword.appid_short_notm}} user profiles](images/user-profile-makeup.png){: caption="Figure 1.
 User profile information flow" caption-side="bottom"}

-You can store 100 KB of information for each user.
+You can store up to 100 KB of information for each user.
 {: note}

 ### How do I get the user profile information?